in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 - Spring MVC Documentation : http://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#mvc
 - Spring MVC Code : https://github.com/spring-projects/spring-framework/tree/master/spring-webmvc/src

+### RestController vs RestControllerAdvice

+@RestController (because of @ResponseBody) indicates that return value of method will be the response returned for the request.
+However, since Java object cannot be part of a HTTP response, the object is transformed to the request response format using format converters.

+A better option is to use @RestControllerAdvice instead of both @RestController and @ControllerAdvice.

 ### Q :  What is WEB-INF exactly?
 Why so we need it?

 From the specification, "A special directory exists within the application hierarchy named WEB-INF.
 This directory contains all things related to the application that aren’t in the document root of the application.
 The WEB-INF node is not part of the public document tree of the application.
 No file contained in the WEB-INF directory may be served directly to a client by the container.
 However, the contents of the WEB-INF directory are visible to servlet code using the getResource and getResourceAsStream method calls on the ServletContext, and may be exposed using the RequestDispatcher calls."